adraman/foundation-for-environmental-monitoring.github.io/_pages/work.md

 * Experience in Android UI automation tools (e.g. UIautomator, Robotium, Espresso)
 * Good documentation, communication and collaboration skills
 * At least one published app

-At FFEM, we firmly believe in promoting equal rights.
-We are committed to providing an open work environment where every employee is treated respectfully and afforded equitable treatment.
-As an employee, we hope you will be able to take up this responsibility as well.

 ***
 <a name="interning"></a>